VictorLopesz/qa-challenge-fakestore-swaglabs/README.md

 cypress/videos/
 cypress/results/

-## Running Tests in GitLab CI/CD
+## Running Tests in CI/CD

-- The GitLab pipeline is already configured in .gitlab-ci.yml.
+The pipeline is already configured in .github/workflows/cypress.yml.

-- When pushing to the main branch, GitLab CI automatically executes all tests.
+When pushing to the main branch, the CI/CD automatically executes all tests.

-- Artifacts from the pipeline include videos, screenshots, and JUnit reports.
+Artifacts from the pipeline include videos, screenshots, and JUnit reports.

-### Viewing Reports in GitLab
+### Viewing Reports in CI/CD

-1. Go to your project → CI/CD → Pipelines → click the latest pipeline.
+Go to your GitHub repository → Actions → click the latest workflow.

-2. Open the cypress-tests job.
+Open the Cypress job.

-3. Under the Artifacts tab, you will find:
+Under Artifacts, you will find:

-- cypress/videos/ → test execution videos
+cypress/videos/ → test execution videos

-- cypress/screenshots/ → screenshots of failures
+cypress/screenshots/ → screenshots of failures

-- results/ → JUnit reports (can be opened with HTML viewers or VSCode plugins)
+results/ → JUnit reports (can be opened with HTML viewers or VSCode plugins)

 🔹 Tip: Use JUnit Viewer or VSCode plugins to view JUnit reports as HTML.

 ## Project Structure

-challenge-fakestore-swaglabs/
+qa-challenge-fakestore-swaglabs/
 │
 ├─ cypress/                 # UI and API tests
 ├─ node_modules/            # project dependencies